jongryn/es6/README.md

 1. Parks
 2. Streets

-It's a very small town, so righ tnow there are only 3 parks and 4 streets.
+It's a very small town, so right now there are only 3 parks and 4 streets.
 All parks and streets have a name and a build year.

 At an end-of-year meeting, your boss wants a final report with the following:
 1. Tree density of each park in the town (formal: number of trees/park area)